heistp/sce-l4s-bakeoff/README.md

 (the second flow beginning after 10 seconds), and with the following
 variations:

-- RTT delays of 0ms, 10ms and 80ms
+- netem induced RTT delays of 0ms, 10ms and 80ms
-- Different CC algorithms as appropriate
+- different CC algorithms as appropriate

 Full results obtained at the SCE Data Center in Portland are available [here](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-13T045427-r1/).